IgnatMaldive/PaintPilot/index.md

 ### Precise Color Mixing

 Break down the image palette and mix the perfect values steps by using the monochromatic filter.
-When your mix matches the value it simply disappears on screen.
+When your mix matches the reference it simply disappears on screen.

 &nbsp;